Best Projector Under $500 in 2026: NexiGo PJ40 Pro Wins (Tested)

 • $399 for 419 lumens is low value per lumen

 The Dangbei N2 finished fifth in viewing experience despite having much lower brightness than competitors, which says a lot about its image processing.
-At 34.8 dBA, it's the quietest projector tested - you genuinely forget it's running.
+At 34.8 dBA, it is the quietest projector tested - you genuinely forget it is running.
 The speakers are better quality than the Elephas with more low end.
 This is the bedroom projector: small, quiet, and unobtrusive.
-Just make sure your room is dark because 419 lumens won't fight ambient light.
+Just make sure your room is dark because 419 lumens will not fight ambient light.

 Yaber K2s